 This meandering journey connects several First Nation communities and six impressive cultural centres.
 View artifacts and handcrafts, meet elders, and learn the story of Wolf and Crow.
 Meet talented Yukon artists in their homes and studios.
 Tour local galleries and learn about indigenous arts and crafts.
 Plan your culture quest around the Adäka Cultural Festival, one of many celebrations of Yukon music and art.

-Head west on the Alaska Highway to Haines Junction to visit Da Kų Cultural Centre and find out about Kluane's Southern Tutchone heritage.
+Head west on the Alaska Highway to Haines Junction.
+Visit Da Kų Cultural Centre and learn about Kluane's Southern Tutchone heritage.
 Watch a film about Kluane National Park, and join a guided interpretive walk at Kathleen Lake.
 Visit the Tachäl Dhäl (Sheep Mountain) Visitor Centre the next day before driving beneath the majestic Kluane Mountain Ranges into Alaska.
 Then circle back across the Top of the World Highway to Dawson City.

 More cultural stops await, so pace yourself on the southbound leg of your quest.
 Return to Whitehorse on the North Klondike Highway making stops in Pelly Crossing to visit Big Jonathan House – perhaps a side trip to Fort Selkirk – and a tour of Tagé Cho Hudän Interpretive Centre in Carmacks.

-Longhouses and a giant circular fire pit at Kwanlin Dun Cultural Centre face the riverfront, reconnecting First Nations people to the river they were once intimately connected with.
+At Kwanlin Dün Cultural Centre, longhouses and a giant circular fire pit face the river that Yukon First Nation people are so intimately connected with.
 MacBride Museum offers excellent historical displays on Yukon First Nations people.
 Local galleries display carvings, textiles, beadwork and other traditional arts.
-For a unique destination, the fly-in village of Old Crow in North Yukon houses the John Tizya Cultural Centre.